The bug report

 The agentmako approach

-Four targeted tool calls instead of grep loops.
+Four or five targeted tool calls instead of grep loops.

 Ask "what's the auth boundary on this route?" before reading any code.